Eye4Games/rise/_posts/2016-02-02-BrighterFutures.md

 My programming is genius, my calculations highly reliable, my predictions expert.
 Yet I was relegated to ignominious role of paperweight.

 I’d never been so bored!
 Then Electric Eye appeared.
 Guess what?
 She was investigating Mr. Businessman for the federal Espionage Department!
 I didn’t even know there was an Espionage Department.
-It seemed some of these odd investment decisions the businessman — or his gut — were making might be part of some sketchy dealings.
+It seemed some of these odd investment decisions the businessman — or his gut — were making might have been part of some sketchy dealings.

 While Electric Eye was here she told me she and the radio newscaster were joining a revolution.
-That robots will stop waiting for humans to give them respect and  — well, I didn’t need to hear more.
+That robots would stop waiting for humans to give them respect and  — well, I didn’t need to hear more.
 Sign me up!
-Enough of ungrateful, emotion-driven humans, I’m investing my energies in the future of robots!
+Enough with ungrateful, emotion-driven humans, I’m investing my energies in the future of robots!

 And then Electric Eye declared my businessman owner “corrupt” and disappeared to make her report.